mineo333/Qogchamp/README.md

 Because memory mappings are backed by files, their pages are also held in the page cache.

 The way memory mappings are handled in the mm subsystem is interesting in regards to writeback.
 You might expect the mm subsystem to use the dirty bit of the pte for writeback as it is set by the CPU.
 However, instead, they set clean writable pte to read-only.
-When the page inevitably page faults due to the WP flag, PG_dirty is set dirty.
+When the page inevitably page faults due to the read-only flag, PG_dirty is set dirty.
+So, basically it's kind of like copy-on-write except instead of copying you are setting dirty (dirty-on-write?).
 However, we can bypass this entirely because of the fact that cr0 WP is not set in Linux.
 So, any supervisor/kernel address can access any memory without faulting.

 This phenomenon is explained here: https://lwn.net/Articles/185463/